turbo6412/Covid-19-Tracker/README.md

 # WEBSITE: https://vuong-covid-track.netlify.app/

-# This application displays graphs and data of all the most recent COVID-19 cases.
+# Created a React web application that displays graphs and data of all the most recent COVID-19 cases.

 ![COVID 19 SCREENSHOT](https://user-images.githubusercontent.com/46942833/96385066-4b154480-1146-11eb-8be2-3e8bb24c4765.PNG)